heliodoros/phpblog/README.md

 Import the .sql file into your database

-Edit the onfig.php file accordingly
+Edit the config.php file accordingly